dcaba/slides/src/180612_transformingImagesAtScaleWithGo/1_personalPresentation.md

 ## So...
 I really value my time

-## And I really don't like to waste it resolving production alerts
+## And I really don't like to waste it resolving incidents

 >*I'd say more: I really hate reactive troubleshooting...*